How to write a letter of interest — tips and examples

 3. Type your letter of interest in the correct format.

 4. Proofread your document with Microsoft Editor or enhance copy with Microsoft Copilot.
-If you don't have a Microsoft 365 subscription, you can still leverage the power of Copilot at copilot.microsoft.com.
+If you don't have a Microsoft 365 subscription, you can still leverage the power of Copilot in Word.

 5. Export as a PDF for easy sharing.